djbpitt/plot/bezier/README.md

 ### 4. Get the unit vectors of the lines

-We revise the system of variables and output them as an HTML `<table>` element (instead of as an `<xsl:message>`, for insertion into this tutorial.
+As the number of variables grows, we switch to outputting them as an HTML `<table>` element (instead of as an `<xsl:message>`), for insertion into this tutorial.

-*Note:* We will raise a division-by-zero error if the length of the hypotenuse is 0, which can happen only if two adjacent points have the same X and Y coordinates.
+*Note:* We will raise a division-by-zero error if the length of the hypotenuse is 0, which can happen only if the two endpoints of a joining lineare the same point, that is, have the same X and Y coordinates.
 Because we do not anticipate needing to process a graph of this shape, we do not trap this error.

 #### Output